allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 this case we use `By.id()` notation.

-Scala also has [`findElement`](https://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/WebElement.html#findElement%28org.openqa.selenium.By%29) method like Java, which takes `By` object as argument, but additionally it has a few other methods dedicated to individual types of input fields (like [`textField`](http://www.artima.com/docs-scalatest-2.0.M5/org/scalatest/selenium/WebBrowser$TextField.html), [`textArea`](http://doc.scalatest.org/2.1.5/index.html#org.scalatest.selenium.WebBrowser$TextArea), [`pwdField`](http://doc.scalatest.org/2.0/index.html#org.scalatest.selenium.WebBrowser$PasswordField),
+Scala also has [`findElement`](https://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/WebElement.html#findElement%28org.openqa.selenium.By%29) method like Java, which takes `By` object as an argument, but additionally it has a few other methods dedicated to individual types of input fields (like [`textField`](http://www.artima.com/docs-scalatest-2.0.M5/org/scalatest/selenium/WebBrowser$TextField.html), [`textArea`](http://doc.scalatest.org/2.1.5/index.html#org.scalatest.selenium.WebBrowser$TextArea), [`pwdField`](http://doc.scalatest.org/2.0/index.html#org.scalatest.selenium.WebBrowser$PasswordField),